Rezi/svelte-gestures/README2.md

 The above description is quite complicated so lets check two examples.

-1. In first we use `pan` gesture, but only after press gesture has been succesfully triggered; otherwise we will trigger special `scroll` gesture which mimic scrolling behavior (it is needed, because default scrolling is disabled on elements where any kind of swiping gesture is registered).
-The result will be, that fast swipe over the element will let user scroll thru as normal, while swipe initiated with 100ms tocuh without move, will end up with panning.
+1. In first we use `pan` gesture, but only after press gesture has been succesfully triggered; otherwise we will trigger special `scroll` gesture which mimic default scroll behavior (it is needed, because default scrolling need to be disabled on elements where any kind of swiping gesture is done).
+The result will be, that fast swipe over the element will let user scroll thru as normal, while move initiated with 100ms press, will end up with panning.
 2. In second example, we will switch from panning to regular scrolling after user pan 100px down

 ##### Example 1 (panning or scrolling)